-If one does this for some time, it soon becomes clear that some goals are subordinate to other goals, which are themselves subordinate to yet other goals.
+Now, if one does this for some time, it soon becomes apparent that some goals are subordinate to other goals, which are themselves subordinate to yet other goals.
 For example, a medical student’s goal may be to qualify as a doctor, but this goal is subordinate to his goal to heal the sick, which is itself subordinate to his goal to make a living by doing something useful.
 This could go on and on, but unless the medical student has a goal that is an end-in-itself, nothing that he does is actually worth doing.
 What, asks Aristotle, is this goal that is an end-in-itself?
-This Supreme Good, says Aristotle, is Happiness:
+This ‘supreme good’, says Aristotle, is happiness.

 But what is happiness?
-For Aristotle, it by understanding the distinctive function of a thing that one can understand its essence.
+For Aristotle, it is by understanding the distinctive function of a thing that one can understand its essence.
 Thus, one cannot understand what it is to be a gardener unless one can understand that the distinctive function of a gardener is ‘to tend to a garden with a certain degree of skill’.
 Whereas human beings need nourishment like plants and have sentience like animals, their distinctive function, says Aristotle, is their unique capacity to reason.
-Thus the Supreme Good, or Happiness, is to lead a life that enables us to use and to develop our reason, and that is in accordance with rational principles.
-In contrast to amusement or pleasure which can also be enjoyed by animals, happiness is not a state but an activity, and it is profound and enduring.
+Thus, our supreme good, or happiness, is to lead a life that enables us to use and develop our reason, and that is in accordance with reason.
+Unlike amusement or pleasure, which can also be enjoyed by animals, happiness is not a state but an activity.
+And like virtue or goodness, it is profound and enduring.